JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I am an engineer with a PhD in Engineering Science and over two decades of experience in both industry and academia.
+I hold a PhD in Engineering and have 20+ years of industry and academic experience.
+Currently, I work part-time (50%) at UHasselt.

 Since 2017, I have been self-educating myself to transition my career into data science and machine learning.
 In the last few years, I have applied my knowledge and skills in these areas to various projects.
 I am eager to enhance my expertise and knowledge in data engineering, data science and machine learning using Microsoft Azure Cloud environment and tools like Databricks.
 I am excited to see where this journey will take me.

 <br>